Monday, July 6, 2026

 (Dark, evil music plays here.)
 Narrator: But Joni forgot about Blue Jays.

 Yes, indeed.
 Turns out the hummingbird is not the only one that can hover in place.
-Blue birds do the same thing in front of bee hotels, where they stick their beaks into the holes and EAT whatever’s in there.
+Blue Jays do the same thing in front of bee hotels, where they stick their beaks into the holes and EAT whatever’s in there.
 Like these are birdfeeders.

 It’s useless to wave them away; they just come back once you’re gone.